Baltic Horizons: Ultimate 12 Days in Estonia, Latvia, and Lithuania

 Our journey unfolded in August, a month that, unfortunately, greeted us with its fair share of rain, clouds, and brisk winds.
 Undeterred by the weather, we adjusted our Baltic road trip itinerary to make the most of our 12 days in this unique region.

-In 12 days, we discovered the magical lakes covering the stretches of the countryside, had hiked in the soaring dunes, explored the UNESCO World Heritage Sites, searched for pebbles of golden amber on the coast, and marveled at the architectural buildings.
+Over the 12 days, we discovered magical lakes in the countryside, hiked in soaring dunes, explored UNESCO World Heritage Sites, searched for golden amber on the coast, and marveled at architectural wonders.

 View from the Kohtuotsa viewing platform north-east of the Toompea Castle